irfansk-22/qrcode-generator/README.md

-# Make a qrcode-generator under 5 minutes
+# Build a qrcode-generator under 5 minutes